abvasude/UserPage/index.md

 In my first year of college, I learned more about Object Oriented Programming in Java, C, C++, and I also learned how to use vim, bash, and terminal commands.
 Learning how to use a terminal became extremely useful when coding in java, python, and even organizing my computer's contents.
 Important commands that I learned are `ls`, `cd`, `diff`, `cat`, `grep`, and `rm` to name a few.

 In the summer after my first year of college, I joined my first internship where I learned Machine Learning and its applications in data science and statistics.
+This was a very eye opening experience for me because this was the first time that I truly understood the broad nature of Computer Science and how technology has rapidly improved and how it will continue to amaze us for years to come.